bobbingwide/contributor-orientation-tool/README.md

 * Add new issue
 * Fork repository
-* Checkout new brancs with name `feature/name-of-the-feature`, usually name of the issue
+* Checkout new branch with name `feature/name-of-the-feature`, usually name of the issue
 * Commit with message `#{issue id} Name of the issue - description`
 * Push to the forked repository
 * Create pull request to develop branch